Flavour structure of the nucleon electromagnetic form factors and transverse charge densities in the chiral

 We first presented the results of the ratio of the magnetic form factor to the electric form factor of the proton.
 It was shown that the results from the SU(2) chiral quark-soliton model described the experimental data very well, whereas those of SU(3) seemed slightly underestimated in higher $Q^2$.
 The general tendency of the present results were in greement with the experimental data.
 As for the neutron, the SU(3) results turned out to be rather different from those in SU(2), which arose from the strange quark contribution to the neutron electric form factor.
 In particular, the neutron electric form factor is rather sensitive to the tail of the soliton.
 We then discussed that the up and the down electric form factors normalised by the dipole parametrisation were well reproduced in comparison with the data.
 As for the magnetic form factors, they deviate from the experimental data as $Q^2$ increases but the general behaviour of the form factors are in line with the experimental data, which indicates that the $Q^2$ dependence are well explained.
 We presented the prediction of the strange form factors normalised by the dipole form factor.

 The Dirac and Pauli form factors were predicted to be asymptotically proportional to $1/Q^4$ and $1/Q^6$ respectively in perturbative QCD.
-Thus, $Q^4 F_1(Q^2)$ and $Q^6 F_2(Q^2)$ were measured experimentally to examine their $Q^2$ dependence.
-We found that the present SU(2) model explained well $Q^4 F_1^p (Q^2)$ whereas the result from the SU(3) model becomes underestimated in higher $Q^2$.
+Thus, we studied $Q^4 F_1(Q^2)$ and $Q^6 F_2(Q^2)$ in order to compare their $Q^2$ dependence with the experimental data.
+We found that the present SU(2) model explained well $Q^4 F_1^p (Q^2)$ whereas the result from the SU(3) model becomes underestimated at higher $Q^2$.
 Both the SU(2) and SU(3) results for $Q^6 F_2^{p,n}(Q^2)/\kappa_{p,n}$ described the experimental data very well.
-On the other hand, the SU(2) result for $Q^4 F_1^n$ is in conflict with the data but that from the SU(3) model is in agreement with the data except for the higher $Q^2$ region.
+On the other hand, the SU(2) result for $Q^4 F_1^n$ is in conflict with the data, but that from the SU(3) model is in agreement with the data except for the higher $Q^2$ region.
 Again this discrepancy can be understood by the sensitivity of the neutron electric form factor to the soliton tail.